Introduction To Economics of Maize Cultivation / Maize Farming Project Report

 Plant and its properties

-Maize plant is considered as a grass with a stem of about 2 to 3 m high.
+The maize plant is considered grass with a stem of about 2 to 3 m high.
 Some other tropical and subtropical varieties attain a height of about 6 to 7 m.
 The thickness of the stem is around 3 to 4 cm and may contain around 14 internodes.
 The average number of leaves in a plant is around 8 to 48 with a length of 30 to 150 cm.
 Some maize plants facilitate the growth of side shoots.
-It should be clearly observed that dent and small seeded flint maize plants are single stemmed whereas large seeded flint could be either single stemmed or bushy in nature.
+It should be clearly observed that dent and small-seeded flint maize plants are single-stemmed whereas large-seeded flint could be either single-stemmed or bushy in nature.

-The grains of maize are on the cob surrounded by the chaffy remains of glumes, lemmas and paleas of the two flowers and held on short, spongy pedicels.
-The cob length is approximately in between 8 to 42 cm with a diameter of 3 to 5 cm.
+The grains of maize is on the cob surrounded by the chaffy remains of glumes, lemmas, and paleas of the two flowers and held on short, spongy pedicels.
+The cob length is approximately 8 to 42 cm with a diameter of 3 to 5 cm.
 It is estimated that one single cob of maize can hold around 300 to 1000 seeds.
-The size, colour, dent etc. of the seed depends on the variety of the crop.
+The size, colour, dent, etc. of the seed depends on the variety of the crop.
 Seed size may also vary on the basis of chemical and physical properties.
 The endosperm of the maize grain is classified into two types: the hard flinty endosperm and the starchy endosperm.
-Based on the endosperm of the kernel maize grains are divided into seven groups such as flint, dent, sweet, pop, flour, fod and waxy corn.
+Based on the endosperm of the kernel maize grains are divided into seven groups such as flint, dent, sweet, pop, flour, fod, and waxy corn.